 Student involvement coordinators oversee the recruitment and engagement of undergraduate and graduate students within the region.
 Volunteers in this role advance their collaboration and facilitation skills to engage students in learning opportunities which promote the value of ACUI and the importance of advancing campus community.

-Reporting to the regional director and being supported by the educational program manager, for a two-year term, student involvement coordinators are responsible for:
+Reporting to the regional director and being supported by the educational program manager staff liaison, for a two-year term, student involvement coordinators are responsible for:

-Recruiting students to serve on various regional committees, program teams, episodic roles, etc.
+Recruiting students to serve on various regional committees, program teams, short-term roles, etc.

 Working directly with the student member of the Regional Leadership Team in the engagement of student members.